-Brederode received a dividend from its subsidiary Algol S.à.r.l. in the amount of € 30.20 million (32.10 million in 2021).
+Brederode received a dividend from its subsidiary Algol S.à.r.l. in the amount of € 28.90 million (€30.20 million in the previous financial year).

 Note 6: Operational sectors

 As an investment entity, Brederode excludes from its statement of financial position the financial assets held by its subsidiaries, whose fair value is indirectly included in the valuation of Algol S.à.r.l., its only direct participation, which is shown as an asset in its individual financial statements.